 - Do you see discoloration from exposure to sun and/or chemicals?

-If the answer is “yes” to any of these, you most likely need to retire the rope.
-It some cases, it may be possible to trim off a damaged area if it is near the end of the rope (learn how to repair minor rope damage).
+If the answer is “yes” to any of these, retire the rope, though it may be possible to trim off a damaged area that's near the end of the rope (learn how to repair minor rope damage).

 How to retire your rope: When you’ve decided it is time to retire your rope, see if you can find a creative use rather than tossing it in the trash.
 Maybe you can turn it into a rug, dog leash or clothesline.
 Another option is to recycle your rope.
 Check with the rope manufacturer to see if this is possible.